Knotweed rhizome crown held in hand

 Once the site has been surveyed, you’ll receive a Knotweed Management Plan (KMP) which details the survey findings, proposed excavation works and Japanese knotweed removal cost.

 This provides an instant and impressive rectification method to the problem of Japanese knotweed.
-On completion the knotweed has been completely removed, allowing for unimpeded development of the area.
+On completion the knotweed has been fully removed, allowing for unimpeded development of the area.

 Although the least sustainable of our methods, our approach and ethos puts the emphasis firmly on reducing quantities of waste removed to landfills, and hence cost to the customer.